tari/taricorp.net/content/posts/2022/timelapser/index.md

 #### gcs-incremental

 Recalling that I chose to use Google Cloud Storage to store captured video, [`gsutil`](https://cloud.google.com/storage/docs/gsutil) is a convenient way to interface with storage from shell scripts.
+Since `ffmpeg` is also easily driven from a shell script, the default choice for implementing the entire system was also shell, rather than some other (perhaps less quirky) programming language.

-To implement incremental upload of files, the general algorithm for copying a 'source' file on the local system to a 'destination' file on remote storage can be expressed as:
+To implement incremental upload of files, the general algorithm for copying a 'source' file on the local system to a 'destination' file on remote storage can be expressed as (assuming as we established in the previous section that files are only appended to):

-1. Check whether destination file exists
+1. Check whether `destination file` exists
-   * If no, upload entire source file and exit
+   * If no, copy entire `source file` to `destination file` and exit
-2. Get size of destination file
+2. Get size of `destination file`
-   * If same size as source file, do nothing and exit
+   * If same size as `source file`, do nothing and exit
-3. Append bytes from source file starting at offset <remote size> to remote file
+3. Append bytes from `source file` starting at offset `remote size` to `destination file`

-Somewhat problematically, in most object storage systems like Google Cloud Storage objects (files in our abstraction) are immutable: it is not possible to modify an object in place.
+Somewhat problematically, in most object storage systems like Google Cloud Storage, "objects" (files in our abstraction) are immutable: it is not possible to modify an object in place.
 Making changes to an existing object will then usually involve making a copy of the object with the changes applied, and doing so is most obviously implemented by downloading the original and making changes, then uploading the changed version (possibly replacing the original object).

 It should be obvious that appending to a file stored on GCS by downloading it and re-uploading doesn't achieve the goal of incremental upload, since in that case we could simply upload the entire local file.
-Fortunately, it's possible to ["compose" an object from multiple pieces](https://cloud.google.com/storage/docs/composite-objects): given two objects `gsutil compose` can be used to concatenate them into a single object without making a copy of either.
-With that primitive, appending to a file for incremental upload is simply a matter of uploading the new data as a new object, then performing a `compose` operation to add it to the original object.
+Fortunately, it's possible to ["compose" an object from multiple pieces](https://cloud.google.com/storage/docs/composite-objects): given two objects, `gsutil compose` can be used to concatenate them into a single object without making a copy of either.
+With that operation, appending to a file for incremental upload is simply a matter of uploading the new data as a new object, then performing a `compose` operation to add it to the original object.

 ---